Skip to main content

 Meth Paranoia

-Increased brain activity can result in paranoid thoughts and beliefs.
+Increased brain activity can result in paranoid thoughts and beliefs with potential trauma.
 With hallucinations, paranoia ensues with the fear someone is trying to harm them.
 Paranoia is a common withdrawal symptom in detox from meth.

 Treatment for Methamphetamine Addiction

 Meth addiction can be complex and challenging to treat.
 Medical detox followed by individual and group therapy has proved to be successful.
 The treatment team must consider family therapy because of the devastation of relationships during the addiction.
-Medical detox may require medication to eliminate uncomfortable withdrawal symptoms.
+Medical detox may require therapy and medication to eliminate uncomfortable withdrawal symptoms.

 Find Help with Meth Addiction in Middle Tennessee

 Meth-induced psychosis is a complex symptom of methamphetamine addiction.
-If you or a loved one is experiencing meth addiction, Freeman Recovery Center in Middle Tennessee can explain the changes in the brain from the abuse of meth.
+If you or a loved one is experiencing meth addiction, Freeman Recovery Center in Memphis, Tennessee can explain the changes in the brain from the abuse of meth.
 Our professional medical detox programs can help you begin a sober treatment journey.
 Contact us to hear more about meth-induced psychosis and how we can help you.

 It’s time to reclaim your life